aosabook/500lines/ci/ci.markdown

 fails, it should be able to recover and continue from that point.

 This test system should also handle load well, so that we can get test results in a reasonable amount of time in the event that commits are being made faster than the tests can be run.
 We can achieve this by distributing and parallelizing the testing effort.
-This project will demonstrate a small-scale, distributed continuous integration system.
-It is a bare-bones system, but is designed for extensibility.
+This project will demonstrate a small, bare-bones distributed continuous integration system that is designed for extensibility.

 ## Project Limitations and Notes

 This project uses Git as the repository for the code that needs to be tested.
 Only standard source code management calls will be used, so if you are unfamiliar with Git but are familiar with other version control systems (VCS) like svn or Mercurial, you can still follow along.

-This project also assumes you are using a POSIX system.

 Due to the limitations of code length and unittest, I simplified test discovery.
 We will *only* run tests that are in a directory named